 Exercise bikes are a great way to stay in shape irrespective of your age.
 When you invest in the best exercise bike for seniors with all the desired features, you get to exercise without worrying about impact on your knees or your back.
-When your exercise bike has an adjustable backrest and seat, you get to set a height that makes pedalling easy.
-We’ve compiled a list of the 11 best exercise bikes constructed for seniors to help them keep fit.
+When your exercise bike has an adjustable backrest and seat, you get to set a height that makes pedaling easy.
+We’ve compiled a list of the 7 best exercise bikes constructed for seniors that have garnered amazing reviews to help them keep fit.

 In This Article

 The ECHANFIT Recumbent Exercise Bike offers you a smooth workout experience.
 It helps to engage the whole body and is great for a casual ride or a low-impact, relaxing workout.
 And this is exactly what makes it suitable for elderly and disabled individuals.
 It does more than just burn calories; it helps to offer you leisure, comfort, and relaxation as well.
 It features 16 tension levels, a magnetic flywheel, a belt-ride system, and a whisper-quiet operation.
 It is equipped with an adjustable, oversized seat and features a digital console that allows users to track speed, distance, time, calories, and pulse.
-Plus, it comes with smooth transport wheels that make it easier to move around the house
+Plus, this portable exercise bike comes with smooth transport wheels that make it easier to move around the house Reviewers online state that they are satisfied with the product and find it easy to assemble due to the parts being properly marked.

 - Dimensions: 52.8 x 24.5 x 39.8 inches